MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 ## Next steps

-In this article, you learned how to use VirtualMachines node pools in Azure Kubernetes Services (AKS).
+In this article, you learned how to use Virtual Machines node pools in AKS.
 To learn more about node pools in AKS, see [Create node pools][create node pools].

 <!-- EXTERNAL LINKS -->